mattermost/docs/source/mobile/mobile-hpns.rst

 - Out-of-box configuration for new servers, so nothing is required to enable it on new deployments.

 .. note::
-  - The TPNS only works with pre-built apps Mattermost deploys through the Apple App Store and Google Play Store.
+  - The HPNS only works with pre-built apps Mattermost deploys through the Apple App Store and Google Play Store.
 If you have built your own mobile apps, you must also `host your own Mattermost push proxy server <#id4>`_.
   - You must ensure that the push proxy can be reached on the correct port.
 For HPNS, it's port 443 from the Mattermost server.

 ID-Only Push Notifications